rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

 ## Common Types of Bug Fix and Proposed Rules to Disambiguate Results
 ### 1. Code of Refctorings Should be Removed

 Code refactoring is the process of restructuring existing code without changing its external behavior.
-Since it does not affect the behavior of the code, refactoring is not part of of bug fixes and can be removed from bug-fix patch in order to minimize the patch. code refactoring may consist one or more of the following:
+Since refactoring does not affect the behavior of the code, it is not a part of bug fix and the changes can be removed from the patch.
+Code refactoring may consist one or more of the following:

 1. __White/spaces/tabs/new lines__

-	* Example 1: Some white space fixes are tricky because they involve indentation changes.
-This could be because a part of code was moved into or out of a branch.
+	* Example 1: Some white space fixes are tricky because they may involve indentation changes within bug-fix code blocks.
+This could include parts of code that was moved into or out of a condition branch.
 In this example, the only change to "result" is the tab.
+Therefore, we only keep the changes of adding the "if" statement.
         * Non-minimized:
             ```diff
             -    if(b!=0)